© 2024 Central Florida Public Media. All Rights Reserved.

 Polk County Sheriff's deputies arrested one of their own Tuesday on charges of making violent threats connected to the riots at the U.S. Capitol.
 Deputy Peter Heneen was charged with a second-degree felony.
 The 29-year-old had worked 6 1/2 years at the Polk Sheriff's Office.
 Sheriff Grady Judd listed some of the threats Heneen allegedly made.
 "Need to make the streets of D.C. run red with blood of the tyrants.
 The tyrants being the feds," Grady said.
 "Then Heneen said, 'should have drug those tyrants into the streets and executed them.
 Sick of the corruption'."
 Judd said Heneen texted those comments to a fellow deputy, who then alerted superiors.
 Heneen has been suspended and is expected to be fired.
 Judd said his department can't police the community if they don't hold themselves accountable.
 "It outrages you, because it not only embarasses them and this organization," he said, "but every other law enforcement officer across this state and country."
 Judd said it appears he did not belong to any militia groups.

-After a brief stint as Morning Edition Producer at The Public’s Radio in in Rhode Island, Talia Blake returned to WMFE, the station that grew her love for public radio.
-She graduated with a double-major in Broadcast Journalism and Psychology from the University of Central Florida (Go Knights!).
-While at UCF, she was an intern for WMFE’s public affairs show, Intersection.
-In her spare time, Talia is an avid foodie and enjoys working out.
+After a brief stint as Morning Edition Producer at The Public’s Radio in Rhode Island, Talia Blake returned to Central Florida Public Media.
+She is a graduate of the University of Central Florida with degrees in both Broadcast Journalism and Psychology.
+While at UCF, she was an intern for Central Florida’s public affairs show, Intersection.
+She joined on as Morning Edition Host in 2019.
+In 2022, Ms. Blake was appointed to the Florida Association of Broadcast Journalist’s board of directors.